oliver-butterley/DS-intro/pages/part1.md

 :::

-We will often refer to $X$ as the **state space** and, in practice, the set will have substantially more
+We will often refer to $X$ as the **state space** or **phase space** and, in practice, the set will have substantially more structure than we write at this stage.
+Typically it will be some manifold or subset of such.

 We will consider the cases where $M \in \{\mathbb{N}, \mathbb{Z}, \mathbb{R}_{\geq 0}, \mathbb{R}\}$ and we talk about this as the **time** in the system.
 (Here and subsequently we use the convention that $\mathbb{N} = \{0,1,2,\ldots\}$ and ignore debates about what is "natural".)
 The first two options correspond to **discrete time** systems and the last two options corresponds to **continuous time** systems.
 The second and forth options correspond to invertible systems.

 At the moment we will focus on discrete time systems but, when applicable, our definitions and theorems will be as general as possible.
 As such we are working with a transformation $T : X \to X$ for some non-empty set $X$ and we consider the iterates.
 So, in order to fit with the above abstract framework, we are considering the transformation,